CRM stands for Customer Relationship Management, which is a system that business processes can implement to measure and track its sales activities.

 CRM platforms those that include e-Commerce capabilities, allow customers to place orders and provide the company’s customer service department an early heads-up, once any customer lands up with an issue.
 This quick response potentiality of CRM application reduces the chances of the buyers to go elsewhere.

-Operational CRMs are made up of 3 main components:
+CRM platform definition of an Operational CRM is made up of 3 main components:

 The role of Analytical CRM is to analyze the customer data, which are collected from several sources and make more informed decisions by using techniques like pattern recognition, data mining, and correlation.

-The collaborative task of a CRM is to share customer information across the organization and among external shareholders (like distributors, vendors, and suppliers), providing directions for marketing of product and services related to the customers.
+The collaborative task of a CRM system is to share customer information across the organization and among external shareholders (like distributors, vendors, and suppliers), providing directions for marketing of product and services related to the brand.

 Correctly implementing a CRM platform for the first time can really be a daunting task.